ai-swe-customer/modernize-legacy-cobol-app/README.md

 ## About the program

 This COBOL program simulates an account management system.
 This program will involve multiple COBOL source files and perform various operations like crediting, debiting, viewing the balance, and even exiting the program.
-Here’s how you its structured:
+Here's how you its structured:

 - Main Program (main.cob): The main program will handle the user interface and call subprograms for different operations.
 - Operations Program (operations.cob): This program will handle the actual operations like credit, debit, and view balance.